 Importantly, most people (even if it’s not immediately obvious) will also have transferable skills that they can use to help them progress into technological roles – whether it’s a good problem-solving mind or a strong attention to detail.

 For example, following a 25-year career working on the ground for an airline, Carol Milligan was made redundant at 48.
 However, after seeking some professional advice, Carol, now 57, was able to use her transferable skills to land a role troubleshooting technical problems for customers at leading travel technology company Amadeus.

 Where can I learn or develop digital skills?

-While 73% of over 45s say they are willing to invest time in learning new skills, and would happily commit 3 hours 36 mins a week to reskilling, 60% also say they do not know what resources are available to improve their digital skills (Microsoft).
+While 73% of over 45s say they are willing to invest time in learning new skills and would happily commit 3 hours 36 mins a week to reskilling, Microsoft tells us that 60% also say they do not know what resources are available to improve their digital skills.
 This means that over 45s across the UK could be missing out on potential career opportunities in technology.

 With this in mind, we’ve outlined a few places you could start if you’re interested in learning or developing digital skills:

 - Consider getting involved with Microsoft’s five-year Get On 2021 campaign, which aims to help people of all ages gain access to careers and job opportunities in technology by making sure they have the skills needed.

 The 2021 initiative will focus specifically on those people who are in education, new to tech, or have had their job directly impacted by the recent pandemic.
 By the end of the five years, Microsoft aims to have helped 1.5 million people build careers in technology, and 300,000 people connect to job opportunities.
 To find out more about the programmes on offer, you can check out the Microsoft Digital Skills Hub.